nutype/node-shell-cmd/readme.md

     cmd: {
         // the "all" platform means you can execute the command regardless of
         // the platform and any additional platforms specified are ignored
+        //
+        // regardless of the platform, the provided anonymous function *always*
+        // has the arguments: args, input, and callback
+        //
+        // the args argument is an optional collection of command-specific
+        // arguments specified as key/value pairs inside an object and will
+        // augment how the command executes and what data it returns
+        //
+        // the input argument is a command-specific data input (i.e., the command
+        // expects the input to come in a certain format)
+        //
+        // the callback argument is a callback function which contains two
+        // arguments: output, hadError.
+The format of the output is contingent
+        // on the value of "hadError"; if it's null or false, then the commands
+        // were able to execute safely and output contains its output, whereas
+        // if it's false, then output contains the error message string
-        all: function(args, pipe, input, callback) {
+        all: function(args, input, callback) {
             // if you need to execute an actual shell command, then you must
             // use the execCommand function
-            execCommand('shell | command', function(stdout) {
+            execCommand('shell | command',
+                function(stdout) {
                     // process the results of stdout here
+                    // if this callback is called, then no errors executing the
+                    // shell commands were encountered

-                // if you want a simple way to convert the output to an array
+                    // if you want a simple way to convert the output to an
-                // then do (with optional regular expression filters) nextCommand(pipe, stdoutToArray(stdout), callback);
+                    // array, then do (with optional regular expression filters)
+                    // callback(stdoutToArray(stdout, [/regex1/, /regex2/]));

-                // regardless, you need to call the nextCommand function
+                    // regardless, you have to call the "callback" function
+                    // with the processed results just *once* callback(<processed output>);
+                }, function(err) {
+                    // process the error object in the error callback function,
+                    // which is only called if there were errors executing
+                    // the shell commands
+                    //
-                // and the input should be fully processed to allow the next
+                    // the "err" object contains the following properties:
+                    // {
+                    //   err: <The Node.js Error object>,
+                    //   code: <The exit code of the child process>,
+                    //   signal: <The signal that terminated the child process>,
+                    //   stderr: <The contents of standard error>
+                    // }
+                    //
+                    // it is left up to each command to appropriately respond
-                // command to properly process the result, which typically
+                    // to errors, but ultimately, at some point, the "callback"
-                // means converting it into either an array or object,
-                // but you could also use booleans, strings, or numbers nextCommand(pipe, processedStdout, callback);
+                    // function *must* be called with either processed output
+                    // OR an appropriate error message string like so: callback('There was error executing this command', true);
                 });

             // otherwise, use regular JavaScript functions in order to execute
-            // the "command" and then call the nextCommand function like so nextCommand(pipe, inputToNextCommand, callback);
+            // the "command" and then call the callback function with either
+            // the processed results:
+            callback(<processed output>);
+            // or an appropriate error message string and true: callback('There was error executing this command', true);
         },
         // the "linux" platform encompasses all Linux-based OSs
-        linux: function(args, pipe, input, callback) {
+        linux: function(args, input, callback) {
         },
         // the "windows" platform encompasses all Windows-based OSs
-        windows: function(args, pipe, input, callback) {
+        windows: function(args, input, callback) {
         }
     }
 };